Updating Yandex StoreDoc cluster settings

 MONGOCFGhosts:yc managed-mongodb cluster update <cluster_name_or_ID> \ --mongocfg-resource-preset <class_ID>

-Yandex StoreDoc will run the update host class command for the cluster.
+Yandex StoreDoc will start updating the host class for your cluster.

 -